GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 There was no hesitation; both sides of my family have served in the U.S. military or government for many generations.
 I started as a contractor to launch Digital.gov in early 2014, and accepted the offer that came at the end of that year to transition to an FTE (full-time employee) in early 2015.
-As one who is a descendant of enslaved Africans, Indigenous peoples native to this hemisphere, and European and Caribbean immigrants, my hope is that through our work, I can help make a difference for all who call, or wish to call, the United States their home.
+As one who is a descendant of enslaved Africans, Indigenous peoples native to this hemisphere, and European and Caribbean immigrants, my hope is that through our work, I can help make a difference for all who call, or wish to call, the United States their home.{{< /note >}}

-{{< img-right src="hhm-2022-u-s-army-ww2" >}}

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

-My grandfather was the first in his family born in the United States.
-He served overseas in the U.S. Army during World War II as a sergeant but this photo of him in uniform was taken shortly after he enlisted.
-He and my grandmother met at a United Service Organizations (USO) event after the war, and the rest, as they say, is history.{{< /note >}}

 <hr width="75%">